Landmark Commission · 9:30 AM

 Update on zoning/platting issues regarding 2921 and 2937 Warren Avenue

-#5Three Certificates of Appropriateness are requested for 5421 Victor St. in the Junius Heights Historic District, covering a rear addition to the main structure, a covered walkway connecting the main structure to a detached garage, and construction of a new accessory building/detached garage; staff and task force both recommend approval.
+#5Certificate of Appropriateness application for 5421 Victor St. in the Junius Heights Historic District, seeking approval to construct a rear addition, a covered walkway to the detached garage, and a new accessory building/detached garage.

-#10Request for a Certificate of Demolition at 407 S. Rosemont Ave. in the Winnetka Heights Historic District to demolish a detached shed and concrete foundation, approved on grounds of imminent threat to public health and safety.
+#10Request for a Certificate of Demolition to demolish a detached shed and concrete foundation at 407 S. Rosemont Ave. in the Winnetka Heights Historic District, recommended for approval on the basis that the structure poses an imminent threat to public health and safety.

-#11Request for a Certificate of Demolition at 303 N. Windomere Ave. in the Winnetka Heights Historic District to demolish a noncontributing carport and detached shed, approved because the structures post-date the historic period of significance.
+#11Request for a Certificate of Demolition to demolish a noncontributing carport and detached shed at 303 N. Windomere Ave. in the Winnetka Heights Historic District, recommended for approval because the structures postdate the period of historic significance.

-#12A Certificate of Appropriateness application to extend perimeter fencing around the entirety of Freedmen's Cemetery at 2525 N. Central Expy., including a new front entrance gate, with new fencing matching existing height, spacing, and materials.
-Both staff and the task force recommend approval.
+#12Application for a Certificate of Appropriateness to extend perimeter fencing around the entirety of Freedmen's Cemetery at 2525 N. Central Expy., including a front gate, with new fencing matching existing height, spacing, and materials; both staff and the task force recommend approval.

-#15Multiple Certificates of Appropriateness (COA-26-000120) for 1201 Main St. in the Downtown CBD/Individual Historic District, covering outdoor dining area modifications, removal of a noncontributing mechanical addition and signage kiosks, installation of an illuminated arch art installation, and installation of new planter boxes.
-Staff recommends approval of most requests with conditions but denial of the illuminated arch; the Task Force recommends approval of all requests.
+#15Multiple Certificates of Appropriateness requested for 1201 Main St. in the Downtown CBD Individual Historic District, covering amendments to an existing outdoor dining plaza approval, removal of mechanical additions and signage kiosks, installation of an illuminated arch art installation, and new planter boxes and lighting.
+Staff recommends approval of most elements but denial of the illuminated arch; the task force recommends approval of all elements.

-#19Application for a Certificate of Appropriateness in the State Thomas Historic District at 2626 Thomas Ave. to construct a new 2.5-story mixed-use building with underground and rear parking on a vacant lot, with both staff and task force recommending approval.
+#19A Certificate of Appropriateness is requested to construct a new 2.5-story mixed-use building with underground and rear parking on a vacant lot at 2626 Thomas Ave. in the State Thomas Historic District, recommended for approval by both staff and the Historic Preservation Task Force.

 Municue is in beta